- Background and General Policy Information

 - A time-limited contract must be in place (including contract renewals and amendments) that outlines specific deliverables, tasks, responsibilities, and compensation consistent with the expertise provided.

-The COI Office reviews, and revises if necessary, only those sections that are relevant for compliance with the COI policy.
+If you would like the COI Office to review your personal consulting agreement, please be aware, the COI Office reviews, and revises if necessary, only those sections that are relevant for compliance with the COI policy.
 The COI Office does not negotiate agreements for personal work that faculty and staff do outside their University position.
 Learn more about the issues the COI Office reviews in an agreement.

 No, the COI Office does not have template consulting agreements.
 You should obtain a consulting agreement from the company that has hired you as a consultant.
 The COI Office can provide you with a document outlining standard consulting issues that are addressed in a COI review of a contract or agreement.